ASL University | Bookstore | Catalog | Dictionary | Lessons | Resources | Syllabi | Library

 many, many times.
 It might take him years, but sure enough, eventually he

-could hit the target.
+could hit the target fairly regularly.
 The question is, what opportunities did that man miss

 during those years of practicing hitting an unseen target?
 How many clocks